Skip to content

 Type Promotion and Overloading — The Hidden Behaviour That Surprises Everyone

-The promotion order goes: byte → short → int → long → float → double.
+The promotion chain is fixed: byte → short → int → long → float → double.

-So if you call a method and pass a byte, but there is no overloaded version that accepts a byte, Java will quietly promote it to short to look for a match, then to int, and so on.
-This is useful but can produce surprising results when you have multiple overloaded versions and Java picks one you did not expect.
+So if you call a method passing a byte and there is no overloaded version that accepts a byte, Java quietly promotes it to short to look for a match, then to int, and so on up the chain.
+This is useful in most cases but it produces genuinely surprising results when you have multiple overloaded versions and Java picks the one you did not intend.

 public class TemperatureConverter {